Have questions? Click here to e-mail us!

 How Can You Order Our Beef?
 Just give us a call or e-mail us!
 We

-around 150 to 175 lbs.
+around 150 to 200 lbs.
 Weights can vary up to 20% depending on the animal.
-We will provide you with all the information
+We will provide you with all the

-you'll need to decide what cuts and thickness work best for you, and we are more than happy to personally assist you in your
+information you'll need to decide what cuts and thickness work best for you, and we are more than happy to personally assist

-decisions.
-A $100 deposit per quarter ($200 for a side) secures your part of the beef and we will invoice
+you in your decisions.
+A $200 deposit per quarter ($400 for a side) secures your part of the beef and we will

-you for the balance is due when the carcass weight is known.
+invoice you for the balance due when the carcass weight is known.
+Payment is due upon receipt of the

-wrap, when you pick up your beef.
-Using a custom processing plant allows our customers to personally choose their
+when you pick up your beef.
+Using a custom processing plant allows our customers to personally choose their cutting

 What Can I Expect To Get